SDeSarkar/rag-infra/architecture.md

 ### B. The "Multi-Sub Agent" Brain
 * **Orchestrator:** Use the **Semantic Kernel** or **LangChain** frameworks.
 * **Hosting:** Deploy the "Planner" and "Agents" as microservices on **Azure Container Apps (ACA)**.
-This allows for serverless scaling without the complexity of managing a full K8s control plane, though **AKS** remains an option if you require deep cluster-level control.
+This allows for serverless scaling without the complexity of managing a full K8s control plane, though **AKS** remains an option if required deep cluster-level control.
 * **Model Serving:** Replace vLLM with **Azure OpenAI**.
 This provides a private, high-availability endpoint for GPT models without managing GPU drivers.

 ### C. API Services & Security